JoinColony/ColonyFrontEndLivingStandard/archiecture/Motions.md

 ### Block ingestor

 The block ingestor will also mutate the `ColonyMotion` object for a given motion.
 As indicated above, these mutations are event-driven.
-Whenever a user interacts with a motion, we can pick up the corresponding event in the block-ingestor and handle it there.
+Whenever a user interacts with a motion, we can listen to the corresponding event in the block-ingestor and handle it there.

 Specifically, these include: